-How Children Can Sabotage Marriage and What You Can Do About It
+How Children Can Strain Your Marriage and What You Can Do About It

 Married couples frequently complain that their children affect their relationships.
 From not having enough personal time to not being able to spend money on your spouse, it sometimes seems like kids can turn a relationship into a challenge.